Nausea (novel): Writing and editing

 The manuscript was subsequently typed.
 It was at first refused by the Nouvelle Revue Française (N.R.F.), despite a strong recommendation from their reviewer, Jean Paulhan.
 In 1937, however, the imprint's publisher, Gaston Gallimard, accepted it and suggested the title La Nausée.

 Brice Parain, the editor, asked for numerous cuts of material that was either too populist or else too sexual to avoid an action for indecency.
 Sartre deleted the populist material, which was not natural to him, with few complaints, because he wanted to be published by the prestigious N.R.F., which had a strong, if vague, house style.
 However, he stood fast on the sexual material which he felt was an artistically necessary hallucinatory ingredient.

 Michel Contat, one of Sartre's closest collaborators and then among his most prominent scholars, has examined the original typescript and feels that, "if ever Melancholia is published as its author had originally intended it, the novel will no doubt emerge as a work which is more composite, more baroque and perhaps more original than the version actually published."

 Translations

 The North-American publisher New Directions first issued Lloyd Alexander's translation in 1949 as part of its New Classics library; a New Directions paperback edition was introduced in 1959.

-In popular culture

-Robert Crumb submitted a 9-page cartoon story based on Nausea in his HUP #3, published by Last Gasp in November 1989.
+Retranslated into English by Robert Baldick, published in the UK by Penguin Books in 1965 and reissued in 2000 with an introduction by James Wood.

+Translated into Sinhala language as ජුගුප්සාව by Ranjan Premathilaka Hapuarachchi in 1994 and published by the State Printing Corporation, Sri Lanka.

+Translated into Arabic by the late Lebanese novelist Suhayl Idris.